Nicolabell/Basic-Vue.js-app/README.md

 - Using v-bind to dynamically bind attribute to expression
 - v-bind can also be shortened to simply ':'
 - Using v-if, v-else, v-else-if, v-show to perform conditional rendering
+- Using dot notation to add variant data.
+Iterating over a variant object with the 'v-for' directive.
+Using the key attribute to make sure Vue keeps track of the node identity.
+Creating a list using 'v-for'.